kkr016/kkr016/readme.md

-—I am currently working as an Typesetter;
+—I am currently working as an Typesetter
 —and, now I am learning Python and Data science.
-—completed Post graduate in Physics.
+—Completed Post graduate in Physics.
 Contact: www.linkedin.com/in/kkr016